History of Trigger Point Dry Needling (TDN)

-Similar thin monofilament needles are used with FDN as they are with acupuncture, but the similarities in treatment approach end there.
-FDN uses a neuroanatomical approach to treat trigger points based on Western medical research, whereas acupuncture is based on Traditional Chinese Medicine.
+Similar thin monofilament needles are used with TDN as they are with acupuncture, but the similarities in treatment approach end there.
+TDN uses a neuroanatomical approach to treat trigger points based on Western medical research, whereas acupuncture is based on Traditional Chinese Medicine.
 Click here to watch a short video on Dry Needling in Physical Therapy from the APTA’s Move Forward campaign.

 How Many Treatments Are Needed?

 Treatments are usually once or twice a week and can vary significantly depending on your diagnosis or tolerance to treatment.
 The number of treatments you require will depend on several factors such as the duration and extent of your condition, how much scar tissue there is (usually increased after previous surgery) and how quickly your body can heal.
 The rate of healing depends on the condition of your nerves (young people usually heal more quickly, although older is not necessarily slower).
 If the pain is of recent origin, one treatment may be all that is necessary.
 In published studies of patients with low back pain, the average number of IMS treatments required was 8.2.
 IMS has been featured in newspapers, such as the Globe & Mail, the Vancouver Sun and the Province; on radio programs such as CKNW, CBC’s “Morning Show”; also on television, in CBC’s “Marketplace”, the “Health Show”, as well as CTV, BCTV & Rogers Cablevision.